lavanayakhosla/voice-carbon-footprint/README.md

 ## 🛠️ Troubleshooting & FAQ

 - **ffmpeg not found:**
-  Install ffmpeg and restart your terminal.
+  Make sure you added the ffmpeg `bin` folder to your Windows PATH, then restart your terminal or computer.

 - **Module not found:**
   Ensure you activated your virtual environment and installed all requirements.